 The communications system pathways and spaces must be designed in accordance with the latest edition of the BICSI Telecommunications Distribution Methods Manual, and coordinated with GSA's FAS to fulfill specific system requirements.
-The following standards define the minimum allowable requirements.
+The following

 Wireless systems must be designed in accordance with the latest edition of the BICSI Wireless Design Reference Manual, and coordinated with GSA's FAS to fulfill specific requirements.